Indications: When to Take Down a Tree

 FAQs

-What can I do to tell if a tree is dead?
+How can I tell if a tree is dead?

-What are the symptoms of a dying tree?
+What are the symptoms of a diseased tree?

-Common signs of illness on trees include yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of illness in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom of the tree.

 Is it safe to take down an entire tree on your own?